-A better balance means adding moisture to the concave side, without allowing it to reach the convex side.
-You can accomplish that process by using a 3 step process to fix your warped bamboo floor:
+A better balance means adding moisture to the concave side without allowing it to reach the convex side.
+You can accomplish that process by using a 3 step process to fix your warped bamboo plywood:

 How to Fix Warped Bamboo Plywood